rmolinari/thesis_1999/1999_thesis.typ

     (namely, a cycle $(j, k') > (j, k)$) is in either of these states at stage $s$.

-    If cycle $(j, k)$ entered state~5 from state~4 (and there is no other way), no cycles to the right of $(j, k)$ are in any state other than 0 at the start of stage $s$, because by entereing state~4, cycle $(j, k)$ reset every cycle to its right, and no new cycles were started so long as $(j, k)$ remained in state~4.
+    If cycle $(j, k)$ entered state~5 from state~4 (and there is no other way), no cycles to the right of $(j, k)$ are in any state other than 0 at the start of stage $s$, because by entering state~4, cycle $(j, k)$ reset every cycle to its right, and no new cycles were started so long as $(j, k)$ remained in state~4.
 Upon entering state~5, cycle $(j, k)$ starts cycle $(j+1, 0)$, and no cycle to the right of $(j, k)$ in row $row(j)$ is started so long as $(j, k)$ stays in state~5.